Ndjamena Safety Guide

 Medium Risk

-Pickpocketing, bag snatching, and theft from vehicles occur, especially in crowded areas and markets.
+Pickpocketing, bag snatching, and opportunistic theft from vehicles and hotel rooms

 High Risk